Neskol/Maichart-Converts/Readme.md

 ### FAQ
 - Q: When would you update charts?
-> A: as far as I obtain files from other public places including bbs, dm, etc., but I will not put them right away if I consider it was too new to put it here (`n-0`, which I never had a chance to get any).
+> A: As soon as I obtain files from other public places including bbs, dm, etc., but I will not put them right away if I consider it was too new to put it here (`n-0`, which I never had a chance to get any).
+However, if you already got files that is not yet uploaded here, you can dm me to request a converted copy.

 - Q: Links expired!
 > A: Naturally GitHub links wouldn't expire.
 If `mega` links expired, start a issue here and I will reupload as soon as possible.